Fbullman/Final_Ski_Resort/README.md

 ### Business Connections

 - Visitor projections would be useful to individual ski resorts to predict profit levels, staffing needs, set costs per ticket etc.
-- The projections could also be useful from an investor standpoint, if say an individual is looking to invest in a ski resort, which one has the best outlook
+- The projections could also be useful from an investor standpoint, if say an individual is looking to invest in a ski resort, which one has the best outlook.
 - Projections can also be useful to the state government as a basis to promote recreation tourism in Montana.
-- Does the data reveal any specifics as to how global warming is currently affecting the industry?
-What ramifications does this have?
+- Visualizations of the potential correlation between weather and review data can demonstrate the effect of weather on user experience.
+- Natural Language Processing model developed will identify key words frequently used in positive and negative reviews.
+This information could help resorts better understand the factors leading to a positive or negative user experience.

 ### Questions the Team Hopes to Answer